 We expect to continue to use leverage to make investments.
 As a result, we may continue to be exposed to the risks of leverage, which include that leverage may be considered a speculative investment technique.
 The use of leverage magnifies the potential for gain and loss on amounts we invest and therefore, indirectly, increases the risks associated with investing in shares of NMFC's common stock.
-See "Risk Factors" in the accompanying prospectus.
+See "Risk Factors" in this prospectus supplement and the accompanying prospectus.